 Testosterone can shrink your testicles.
 The average decrease in size is up to 25%, but many men see no difference at all.
 There can also be a reduction in sperm production when taking TRT.
 Importantly, though, this is no problem if you are not planning on having children.

 In fact, the World Health Organisation (WHO) has conducted studies exploring TRT as a contraceptive for men.
-Ironically despite TRT's positive effect on sexual function, it has a negative impact on fertility.
+Ironically, despite TRT's positive effect on sexual function, it negatively impacts fertility.
 Doctors can also prescribe medicines to help protect fertility for men who wish to have children, such as Clomid.

 Clomid as an Alternative?

-Clomid (Clomiphene citrate), for example, can be used to protect fertility in men on TRT and can also be used to increase testosterone levels as an alternative to traditional TRT.
+Clomid (Clomiphene citrate), for example, is used to protect fertility in men on TRT and can also be used to increase testosterone levels as an alternative to traditional TRT.
 It attaches to the estrogen receptors in the pituitary.
-It makes your brain think that you don't have enough testosterone and, as a result, the pituitary sends a signal to your testicles telling them that they need to ramp up testosterone and sperm production.
+It makes your brain think that you don't have enough testosterone, and, as a result, the pituitary sends a signal to your testicles telling them that they need to ramp up testosterone and sperm production.
 Clomid is known as a selective estrogen receptor modulator or SERM for short.

-Alternatively, doctors give human chorionic gonadotropin (HCG) to boost testosterone and sperm production as well.
+Alternatively, doctors give human chorionic gonadotropin (HCG) to boost testosterone and sperm production.
 HCG mimics a hormone known as LH or luteinizing hormone.
 This hormone tells the cells in your testicles to ramp up the production of both testosterone and sperm.

-Studies show that Clomid can be an effective medication for increasing testosterone levels but is not approved by the FDA for treating it.
-Clomid is usually prescribed by medical providers to treat infertility in women and is approved for this; however, it can be prescribed 'off label' to men.
+Studies show that Clomid can be an effective medication for increasing testosterone levels but has no FDA approval for treating it.
+Clomid is approved and prescribed by medical providers to treat infertility in women; however, it can be prescribed 'off label' to men.

 Find out if your hormone levels are getting in the way of your love life!

-Low Testosterone Can Kill Libido and Cause Erectile Dysfunction
+Low Testosterone Can Cause Erectile Dysfunction and Reduce Libido